BMW I7 Insurance Rates

 Wyoming | $1,642 | -$202 | -11.0% |

-Opting for high physical damage deductibles could cut rates by as much as $990 every year, while increasing your policy's liability limits will push rates upward.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $232 extra every year.
+Using high physical damage deductibles could save up to $990 a year, while increasing your policy's liability limits will increase prices.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $232 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year